My Big Fat Greek Wedding 2: Plot

-Maria wants the wedding she never had and hires a wedding planner who quits after the rowdy family's choices become too outlandish.
+Wanting the wedding she never had, Maria hires a wedding planner, who later quits after the rowdy family's choices become too outlandish.
 The whole family, including Ian's parents, Rodney and Harriet, and Angelo's business partner, Patrick, pitch in to make the wedding happen.
 Nick urges Angelo to tell his parents, Voula and Taki, that Patrick is also Angelo's romantic partner.
 Gus's estranged brother, Panos, arrives from Greece as a surprise.

-Paris has been accepted to Northwestern University in Chicago and NYU in New York City.
+Paris has been accepted to Northwestern University in Chicago and NYU in NYC.
 She chooses Northwestern to please her mother, but Paris' great-grandmother convinces her she should go to New York.

 Paris asks Bennett, a boy she has a crush on, to the prom.
-He is also Greek, with an equally crazy Greek family.
-Prom is the same night as the wedding.
-Toula tells Paris she can go to the prom if she attends the reception later.
+Paris is initially embarrassed about her background, but he turns out to also be Greek with an equally crazy family.
+Prom is the same night as the wedding, so Toula tells her she can go to the prom if she attends the reception later.

 En route to the church, Gus, Panos, and Taki arrive drunk after many shots of ouzo.
 Maria storms off to the vestry after seeing Gus acting foolishly, feeling he is not taking the wedding seriously.
-Panos tells Maria that Gus had confided to him his love for Maria, and the ceremony continues.
-Watching as Gus and Maria renew their marriage ceremony (Greeks don't recite vows), Ian and Toula privately renew theirs.
+Panos tells Maria that Gus had confided to him his love for her, so the ceremony continues.
+Watching as Gus and Maria renew their marriage ceremony, Ian and Toula privately renew theirs.
 At the prom, Paris and Bennett share their first kiss while slow-dancing.

 At the wedding reception, Gus reads a letter from the ancestry site verifying that he is a descendant of Alexander the Great.
 Ian, however, realizes that Toula forged the letter to make her father happy.
 The movie ends with the entire family dropping Paris off at her college dorm in New York.